Distribution Layer (DL) Replacement Project

 For the past few years, ITS has worked to improve the foundation for all U-M network and telecom systems enabling them to be more robust.
 The substantial expansion and enhancement of our outside fiber optic plant in particular will enable high reliability and increasingly high performance for decades to come.
-The U-M Core Network Upgrade project contributed to this by enabling any building on campus to connect to the network at 100 Gbps.
+The U-M Core Network Upgrade project contributed to this by enabling any building on campus to connect to the network at 100 Gbps, with many buildings connected at 2x100 Gbps or 4x100 Gbps for dual distribution layer (DLs) routers.
+Now that the work to build the new core network is complete, the following step is to connect in-building networks to the newly-upgraded core network.
+The transition requires replacing the distribution layer router (DL) in each building.

 • Known bandwidth bottlenecks